libhal/libhal-__arm_mcu_family__/README.md

   `libhal-trunk` package repository.
 - `take.yml`: This workflow is responsible for the "take" action, which assigns commits to
+- `deploy-version.yml`: A helper CI workflow that builds the library for each target architecture/os/etc.
+- `0.0.1.yml`: A launch file.
+This file is used to manually release a version of the project via the "work dispatch" function of github actions.
 - `update_name.yml`: This workflow updates the name of the repository when it's used as a template for a new repository.